Audrey-Stuart0/Audrey-Stuart0/README.md

 <a name="top"></a>
 <hr>

 ## Hello!
-Welcome to my GitHub, feel free to explore my projects!:
+Welcome to my GitHub, feel free to explore my projects! :
 <a href="#education">Go to Education</a> |
 <a href="#Projects">Go to Projects</a> |
 <a href="#profExp">Go to Jobs and Internships</a> |